cart/bevy/crates/bevy_asset/notes.md

     * wire in arbitrary "transforms" that produce changes in memory
 * Do we rephrase Reader apis to be `async read(path, bytes: &mut Vec<u8>)`?
 * Loader/Saver Versioning
+* Cleanup unused folders
+    * assets are cleaned up, but folders are not
+* Try to remove crossbeam channels for recycling ids
+* Handles dropping before load: already implemented slow loop fix ... do better
+    * Add test to ensure this works correctly

 ```rust